UCR-Robotics/ee144/docs/lab8.rst

 In this lab, we will put everything together and apply what we have learned so far on real robots.
-The task is to navigate in a real world environment without colliding with obstacles and finally kick the ball to the gate.
+The task is to navigate in a real world environment without colliding with obstacles and finally kick the ball.
 Basic steps are as follows.
+(The start, goal points and the positions of obstacles will be given.)

 #.
 Run A* algorithm to search for an optimal path and return the list of waypoints.
 #.
 Use the obtained waypoints to generate polynomial trajectories for the robot to follow.